-- A. Complete at least 128 units or the equivalent.
-Only four (4) units of physical education and/ or applied music or ensemble, and two (2) units of practicum in any one subject field may be counted towards the requirement, unless the specific major or program in which the student is enrolled requires additional units in the above categories. - B. Complete all general education curriculum courses or the equivalent. - C. Complete a single subject or broad field major. - D. Complete a minimum of three (3) theology (Thl) units at Concordia University during each year of residence until the general education curriculum theology requirement (nine units) is met.
-Transfer students must complete a minimum of six (6) of the general education curriculum theology units, nine (9) if the student's degree program requires more than four (4) semesters of residency for completion. - E. Maintain a grade point average (GPA) of 2.0 in all academic work, transferred or in residence, and a minimum GPA of 2.0 in major, minor and program course work unless the major, minor or program requirement is higher than 2.0. - F. Complete a minimum of one (I) year residence (the last 32 semester units) as a student at Concordia. - G. Complete a minimum of eighteen (18) upper-division units in the major and nine (9) upper-division units in the minor (if applicable) at Concordia. - H. Complete thirty-nine (39) units in upper-division (300-400 numbered) courses, of which at least twenty-seven (27) are taken at Concordia. - I. Demonstrate competency in a second language or successfully complete a full year of instruction in one modern foreign or biblical language at the university level or have successfully completed ("C" average or better) two years of foreign language instruction in the same foreign language in high school.
-Bilingual students are exempt from this requirement. - J. Complete Int 100 (Freshman Seminar) entering Concordia with fewer than twenty-four (24) semester units of university credit. - K. File an Application for Graduation form with the Registrar's Office by November 30 for the spring semester and April 30 for the following summer and fall semester graduation. - L. Complete payment of all fees and tuition due Concordia. - M. Have faculty approval.
+- B. Complete all general education curriculum courses or the equivalent. - C. Complete a single subject or broad field major. - D. Complete a minimum of three (3) theology (Thl) units at Concordia University during each year of residence until the general education curriculum theology requirement (nine [9] units) is met.
+Transfer students must complete a minimum of six (6) of the general education curriculum theology units, nine (9) units if the student's degree program requires more than four (4) semesters of residency for completion. - E. Maintain a grade point average (GPA) of 2.0 in all academic work, transferred or in residence and a minimum GPA of 2.0 in major, minor, and program course work unless the major, minor, or program requirement is higher than 2.0. - F. Complete a minimum of one (1) year residence (the last thirty-two [32] semester units) as a student at Concordia. - G. Complete a minimum of eighteen (18) upper-division units in the major and nine (9) upper-division units in the minor (if applicable) at Concordia. - H. Complete thirty-nine (39) units in upper-division (300-400 numbered) courses, of which at least twenty-seven (27) are taken at Concordia.

+- I. Demonstrate competency in a second language or successfully complete a full year of instruction in one (1) modern foreign or biblical language at the university level or have successfully completed ("C" average or better) two (2) years of foreign language instruction in the same foreign language in high school.
+Bilingual students are exempt from this requirement. - J. Complete Int 100 Freshman Seminar if the student entered Concordia with fewer than twenty-four (24) semester units of university credit. - K. File an Application for Graduation form with the Registrar's Office by November 30 for the spring semester and April 30 for the following summer and fall semester graduation. - L. Complete payment of all fees and tuition due Concordia. - M. Receive faculty approval.